 A rectangular piece of cloth but sometimes square, not very versatile, but covers your head, and sometimes tied around the neck.
 Although simple clothing, a headscarf is very significant for some women…

-Sometimes worn to hide medical conditions or to protect hair from the scorching sun; also worn with pride as a crown, to declare devotion to the Almighty.
+Sometimes worn to hide medical conditions or to protect hair from the scorching sun; and most significantly when worn with pride as a crown, to declare devotion to the Almighty.
 Google the name and find well over a million results!

 A headscarf always tells a story…for the wearer, but sometimes on its own.
 A humble piece of cloth perceived as non-versatile, but it is much more diverse, with underlying and hidden stories.
 This photograph by Mat Zain Abdullah (Kuala Lumpur, Malaysia) is an ode to all those stories.

 Article written by: Sadia Naheen

 Edited by: Nilla Palmer